lwalisch/vue-variform/docs/README.md

-# vue-variform
+# Vue Variform

 Vue.js component to create forms with various possibilities.

-### Key features
+<b>A more detailed documentation including all functionalities of the library will follow soon.</b>

+## Variform Features

 - Form templates containing the input fields are defined using a JSON object.
 This is convenient for storing different form templates in a database and for rendering forms dynamically.
 - It is possible to define a data mapping schema to capture only relevant information of the user input and not the entire JSON object defining the form.
 - Captured data from a form can be used to populate the same or a different form at a later point in time.
 This feature makes it easy for users to edit the initial data afterwards.